adamurban04/Snake/README.md

 The purpose of this project was to learn working with GUI and improve in java and its frameworks (AWT, Swing).

-The Backgroud pictures for the game and its levels were created using AI.
+The backgroud pictures for the game and its levels were created using AI.

 Note: I could use desktop pane instead of creating a new JFrame for every slide